 This course is designed to expose the student to a wide range of general mathematics.
 Problem Solving and Critical Thinking skills, along with the use of technology, will be emphasized and reinforced throughout the course as the student becomes actively involved solving applied problems.
 Topics included: Number Theory and Systems, Functions and Modeling, Finance, Geometry and Measurement, Probability and Statistics, and selected subtopics.
-Fulfills General Education Core Requirement: Quantitative Literacy for Automotive Technology, Collision Repair Technology, Early Childhood Education, General Studies, Honda Automotive Technology, Holistic Massage, Culinary Arts, Hospitality and Restaurant Management, Human Service, and Speech-Language Pathology Assistant students only.
-Students who do not satisfactorily place into MATH103N with the required Accuplacer or SAT scores will be required to enroll in the corresponding Co-Requisite Workshop.
+Students who do not satisfactorily place into MATHN103N with the required Accuplacer or SAT scores will be required to enroll in the corresponding Co-Requisite Workshop.
+This course fulfills a General Education Core Requirement: Quantitative Literacy.